Bow Anatomy 101 | Parts Of A Compound Bow

 You might be new to the sport of bowhunting and be looking to learn all you can about it.

-Or, maybe you are a seasoned bowhunter wanting to test your knowledge of the parts of a compound bow.
+Or, maybe you are a seasoned bowhunter wanting to test your knowledge.

 Either, way this one’s for you!

 Interactive Parts of A Compound Bow Diagram

 In the interactive diagram below, you can click/touch the NUMBER of the parts in the chart below to reveal the names of the parts.
 You can read more about what each part is and does in the sections below the diagram.
 See how many you can get right!

 Compound Bow Parts | Piece-By-Piece